Bigkaboon/FoodFace/README.md

 * Documentation and Testing - Once the design was as done as I had time for I started the documentation and testing.

+* Failed Validation - The first time I validated the code it got all messed up of a unknown mistake I did trying to fix the errors from the python validator.
+What I did to fix this was to get back to the latest commit before I started validating and than used the following commands in the CLI in order to validate all python file automatically:

+  *  pip install --upgrade autopep8
+  * autopep8 --in-place --aggressive --aggressive *.py

 ## Results-